Who we are

 You have real reporting requirements.
 Meeting those requirements while streamlining resource usage is your top priority, not evaluating technology.

 We don't have outside investors.
 This enables us to focus solely on our clients' needs.
-Supporting those needs means developing best practices to share with our clients, creating features that enable them to succeed, investing in each of our clients' implementations for the long-term, and introducing internal processes at Digital Measures that are efficient and effective.
+Supporting those needs means developing best practices to share with our clients, creating features that foster success, investing in each of our clients' implementations for the long-term, and introducing internal processes at Digital Measures that are efficient and effective.

-Since we speak the language of people across your campus — from academic affairs and deans offices to institutional research departments to IT organizations, and to faculty — we are able to translate everyone's data management needs into customized system requirements that fit your campus...and then we implement them.
+Since we speak the language of people across your campus—from academic affairs and deans offices to institutional research departments to IT organizations, as well as faculty—we are able to translate everyone's data management needs into customized system requirements that fit your campus...and then we implement them.
 As such, you don't need squadrons

 of programmers involved in implementing your faculty activity reporting solution.
 We overlay our knowledge of university structures and higher education concepts on top of our technical abilities to ensure each of our clients' implementations meets its specific and varied goals.